miiichael/cv/resume.md

 - tape library: backup tape handling, documentation.

 ### Other attributes
 - attention to detail.
-For example, did you know that the Qualtrics EOI pages says "For assistance with this process please contact [insert]."?
+- adherent of the KISS principle.